veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-3.md

 ## 9. Bootstrapping the Kubernetes Worker Nodes
-As the title of this post "Kubernetes The hard way on Docker & Flannel", what we are going to do now is different from [Kelsey Hightower's Kubernetes The Hard Way tutorial](https://github.com/kelseyhightower/kubernetes-the-hard-way) i.e. container runtime interface is `Docker` instead of `containerd`
+As the title of this post "Kubernetes The Hard Way With Docker & Flannel", what we are going to do now is different from [Kelsey Hightower's Kubernetes The Hard Way tutorial](https://github.com/kelseyhightower/kubernetes-the-hard-way) i.e. container runtime interface is `Docker` instead of `containerd`

 **_*NOTE: The below commands must run on all worker nodes_**